gomorpheus/morpheus-apidoc/source/includes/_wiki.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | (app name) | A unique name scoped to your account for the wiki page. content | null | The content of the page (markdown).
+name      | (cloud name) | A unique name scoped to your account for the wiki page. content | null | The content of the page (markdown).